Circle-square crop configurations in the Texas Panhandle (Google Earth). Scroll vertically to read text and horizontally to view images.

 Many of the artists in Russia became Constuctivists believing that art was life itself.
 They thought that the artist must become a technician, learning to use the tools and materials of modern production.
 Again what's interesting about the above aerial (satellite) photographs (courtesy of Google Earth) is that the farmers as technicians with their tools and materials of modern production have become artists (non-objective/geometric abstractionist).

 Kandinsky, one of the forerunners of pure non-objective painting, was among the first modern artists to explore this geometric approach.
 As mentioned, Malevich, Mondrian and others embraced this approach.
 Kandinsky claimed that the circle was the most peaceful shape, and represented the human soul.
-(Wikipedia)
+(Wp)

 So, "Panhandle Circle-square" can be viewed as geometric, non-representational or non-objective art.
 It includes squares, circles and other "Land Art" (inverse), along with colors.
 As a form of "aeropainting", it offers changes in perspective that constitute new realities that have nothing to do with a terrestrial perspective.
 And in the words of the Futurist Movement (1929 Manifesto), the above "Earth canvases" are a "vision of Cosmic projection, a reverie of aerial fantasy, and an aeronautical documentary (mechanistic)."